 Mereruka was Teti’s son-in-law (married to the pharaoh’s daughter) and a powerful priest.
 The type of tomb Mereruka was buried in, rectangular with a flat roof, is called mastaba.
 With 33 rooms the Mastaba of Mereruka is the largest tomb in Saqqara of a non-royal born person.

-There are more pyramids and historical sites along the Nile, such as the pyramids of Dashur and the Pyramid of Neferirkare (see map below), but the above are – in my humble opinion – the best pyramids near Cairo, most worth to visit within an hour from the city within a day.
+There are more pyramids and historical sites along the Nile, such as the pyramids of Dashur and the Pyramid of Neferirkare (see map below).
+However, the above are – in my humble opinion – the best pyramids near Cairo, the most worth to visit within an hour from the city within a day.

 This mobile friendly map includes most things mentioned in this article and more!
 It is smartphone friendly; you can use it easily via Google Maps.
 Click on the top left icon to open the menu.
 To customize the map to your interests, simply (un)select categories.
 Via Google Drive you can copy it to your folder of My Google Maps.